ed-edgar-2308/collection-of-small-projects/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 Get ready to supercharge your coding journey!
-I've put my own spin on some amazing projects from [Brad Traversy Media](https://bradtraversy/50projects50days) that have helped me immensely.
+I've put my own spin on some amazing projects from [Brad Traversy](https://github.com/bradtraversy/50projects50days) that have helped me immensely.
 And I know they'll do the same for you, as long as you stay dedicated.
 Trust me, these projects are game-changers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>